 The above photo is from the TOWA legislative day meet and greet that allowed us to visit staff for a longer period and discuss issues that concern TOWA.
 Representative Larson was able to meet most of the board members and get a better understanding of who we represent.

 The photo above is also from our 2017 legislative day of TOWA’s president Wendell Baker visiting with a group of staff members explaining just who TOWA represents and how important our industries role is in protecting the waters of Texas.

 During our legislative day Brian Wakefield mentioned to one of the young staff members our concern of the $10.00 permit fee still being collect by TCEQ from Authorized Agents and not being used for the legislation mandated for which it is collected.
-This started a discussion that quickly took off and created a Bill drafted with TOWA’s input.
+This started a discussion that quickly took off to create a Bill with TOWA’s input.

-If you are a member of TOWA and have any questions regarding this recent event or would like to participate in future legislative events please contact our legislative chair.
+If you are a member of TOWA or thinking of joining and have any questions or would like to participate in future legislative activities please contact our legislative chair.